Open: A Group Program For Avoidants (and all other insecurely attached)

 - Anxious and depressed and may think this is a normal feeling

 - Deeply lonely, but may not look it because you are busy or seem socially adept.

 - Feels disconnected almost all the time, unless in a creative pursuit.

 - May have a lot of superficial interests and/or friends.

 - Can entertain oneself for hours–no need for other people.

 - Has many yo-yo relationships, come close, go away.

-- Deep-seated lack of value, but again usually has no clue, because as an adult may be a high achiever.
+- Deep-seated lack of value, you are a high achiever.